Discover Healthcare Admin Requirements and Careers by State

 Becoming a healthcare administrator is a challenging task.
 Depending on your level of education, you need to enroll in classes at either the undergraduate or graduate level.
 In some states, you’ll have to take an exam so you can receive a license that allows you to work in your field.
 In other states, an official certification will be all you’ll need.
 (Healthcare administrators working in assisted living facilities or nursing homes may need their certification to practice.)

-While the classes may be difficult, once you graduate and obtain your professional license, it will all be worth the effort you put into your new career.
-While you can find a healthcare administrator position with your bachelor’s degree, you’re much more likely to do so after earning your graduate degree.
+While the classes may be difficult, once you graduate and obtain your professional license, it will all be worth the effort you put into your new career in health administration.
+While you can find a healthcare administrator position with your bachelor’s degree, you’re much more likely to do so after earning your master's degree.
 This makes the extra time in school a good investment in your career.

 As a healthcare administrator, you’ll be responsible for several functions, including the recruitment, hiring and training of your staff; improving the quality of healthcare services your facility delivers to recipients; establishing good communication between staff members, departments and other administrators; planning your facility’s goals and objectives; creating work schedules, and being the face of your facility in meetings, fund raising events and on governing boards.